Forward backward CP asymmetry in $\tau^- \to K \pi \nu_{\tau}$ in the Left-Right Inverse seesaw model: Effective Framework and CP Observables in

 A non-zero integrated CP asymmetry requires both a CP-violating weak phase and a non-trivial strong-phase difference between the interfering hadronic amplitudes.
-In the presence of tensor interactions, the dominant contribution typically arises from the interference between the vector and tensor form factors~\cite{Cirigliano:2017tqn}.
-Schematically, \begin{widetext}

-\end{widetext} However, as discussed in Ref.~\cite{Cirigliano:2017tqn}, the strong phases in the vector and tensor form factors are correlated by analyticity and Watson's theorem, leading to severe suppression of $A_{\rm CP}$ in models with only tensor operators.
+In the presence of tensor interactions, the dominant contribution typically arises from the interference between the vector and tensor form factors~\cite{Cirigliano:2017tqn}, schematically $A_{\rm CP} \propto \text{Im}(g_T)\,\text{Im}[F_+(s)F_T^\ast(s)]$ integrated over phase space (the explicit expression is given in Appendix~\ref{app:formfactors}, Eq.~\eqref{eq:ACPschematicApp}).
+However, as discussed in Ref.~\cite{Cirigliano:2017tqn}, the strong phases in the vector and tensor form factors are correlated by analyticity and Watson's theorem, leading to severe suppression of $A_{\rm CP}$ in models with only tensor operators -- a suppression we confirm explicitly for the LRIS model in Sec.~\ref{sec:contrib}.

-The forward-backward asymmetry is defined differentially as~\cite{Delepine:2007qg, Li:2020vru}
+The forward-backward asymmetry is defined differentially as~\cite{Delepine:2007qg,Li:2020vru}

 while the corresponding CP-odd observable is